the-commons-project/smart-health-card-verifier/CONTRIBUTING.md

 ## Sending a Pull Request

 1. Fork [the repository](https://github.com/affinityproject/smart-health-card-verifier) and create a new branch from `main`
+2. Install dependencies - more details can be found in [README.md](./README.md).
+Do note the project uses `npx npm-force-resolutions` ([link to repo](https://www.npmjs.com/package/npm-force-resolutions), equivalent to [yarn resolutions](https://classic.yarnpkg.com/en/docs/selective-version-resolutions/).
-2. Make changes and test
+3. Make changes and test
-3. Ensure you code is formtted with our [prettier](https://github.com/prettier/prettier) config.
+4. Ensure you code is formtted with our [prettier](https://github.com/prettier/prettier) config.
-4. Submit Pull Request with comprehensive description of changes
+5. Submit Pull Request with comprehensive description of changes